Whiskey Founders Table of Contents

 Mike Williams

-Mike Williams is a founder of Tennessee Distilling Group and former Tennessee State Legislator from Franklin, Tennessee who helped pass new legislation that revised Tennessee state laws related to distilling in 2009.
+Mike Williams is the founder of Tennessee Distilling Group.
+A former Tennessee State Legislator from Franklin, Tennessee, Williams helped pass new legislation that revised Tennessee’s Prohibition-era liquor laws.
 The law that Williams was instrumental in getting passed was the catalyst to the Tennessee distilled spirits’ rebirth.